-Loaded with fresh vegetables, chickpeas, olives, artichoke hearts, feta cheese, and Jennie-O Smoked Sun-Dried Tomato Turkey Breast, this Traditional Greek Salad is a complete and satisfying meal.
+Loaded with fresh vegetables, chickpeas, olives, artichoke hearts, feta cheese, and smoked turkey breast, this Traditional Greek Salad is a complete and satisfying meal.
 The Greek Vinaigrette puts the final touches on an already delicious salad, and you’ll be making it again and again!

 Have you ever bought the salad bowls that are shorter on one side?
 The ones that you see in the store and think, “Oh, those would be perfect for my blog?!”
 You know.
 If you are a fellow blogger, that is.

-Well, I was at World Market the other day and saw these perfect lopsided bowls in WHITE (because we all know food looks prettier surrounded by white, right?) and knew I had to have them.
-Because I wanted to make PRETTY Greek Salads so ya’ll would want to take a bite out of them – right from your screens.
-Do you? 🙂
+Well, I was at World Market the other day and saw these perfect lopsided bowls in WHITE and knew I had to have them.
+Because I wanted to make PRETTY Greek Salads so ya’ll would want to make them.

 And the story goes like this.